AI-Coach-PT/ExerSights/README.md

 - Stop feedback while another window is pulled up (settings or tutorial)
 - Allow PWA to update upon internet access
 - On mobile devices, audio feedback overrides the audio ding for a completed rep

+## Software Report

+Our software report can be found in our Wiki at the following link: [https://github.com/AI-Coach-PT/ExerSights/wiki/Software-Report](/https://github.com/AI-Coach-PT/ExerSights/wiki/Software-Report)

+## Exercise References

+References for each exercise implementation can be found in our Wiki at the following link: [https://github.com/AI-Coach-PT/ExerSights/wiki/Exercise-References](/https://github.com/AI-Coach-PT/ExerSights/wiki/Exercise-References)